Obasco/Pro/README.md

 - Paste it into a new file called `README.md`
 - Save → `git add .` → `git commit -m "Added clean README"` → `git push`

-It’ll show up perfectly on GitHub — no broken lines, no weird markdown spacing.